SpacingTokens

 Key to understand is that .mt-4 will not produce margin-top: 1rem;, but instead will produce margin-top: 0.25rem; which is equivalent to 4px.

-Before v3.4.0 you had to provide your own scale, the typing of which was tedious.
-After v3.4.0, this plugin outputs a scale based on multiples of 5, to a maximum of 100 with arbitrary values between 0 - 10px.
+By default outputs values based on multiples of 5, to a maximum of 100 with arbitrary values between 0 - 10px.
 Or, you can describe the scale and add any arbitrary values and the function will generate your scale for you.

 Setup